-A record of all arrangements is maintained and held electronically by the SENDCO.
+A record of all arrangements are maintained and held electronically by the SENDCo.

-Evidence of the assessor's qualification(s) is held on file by the SENDCO and HR for inspection purposes and will be presented to the JCQ Centre Inspector when required.
+Evidence of the assessor's qualification(s) is held on file by the SENDCo and HR for inspection purposes and will be presented to the JCQ Centre Inspector when required.